-We support increased federal funding for education programs authorized by the Every Student Succeeds Act (ESSA), Individuals with Disabilities Education Act (IDEA), and Carl D. Perkins Career and Technical Education Act (Perkins/CTE).
-Congress should fully fund formula grants that reflect its commitment to supporting historically disadvantaged students, including lowincome, minority, English Learner, and special education students.
+We support full federal funding for education programs authorized by the Every Student Succeeds Act (ESSA), Individuals with Disabilities Education Act (IDEA), and Carl D. Perkins Career and Technical Education Act (Perkins/CTE).
+We support equitable federal funding mechanisms, including key federal programs such as Title I and IDEA, as well as a robust conversation to revise and strengthen the efficacy of poverty indicators within federal education programs.
+Congress should fully fund formula grants that reflect its commitment to supporting historically disadvantaged students, including low-income, minority, English learner, and special education students.

-- We believe Congress should prioritize funding formula grant programs over competitive grants in its education agenda.
-Formula grants represent a more stable, predictable source of funding for school districts, which require fiscal and financial stability to undertake the ambitious reforms often proposed by competitive grant programs.
+We believe Congress should prioritize funding formula grant programs over competitive grants in its education agenda.
+Formula grants represent a more stable, predictable funding source for school districts, which require fiscal and financial stability to undertake the ambitious reforms often proposed by competitive grant programs.
 We seek federal support to eliminate red tape, bureaucracy, and overly stringent mandates associated with applying for and reporting on the use of federal grant dollars.
-Simplifying and streamlining federal grant processes will encourage schools to apply for available funds and free up school staff time and resources to focus more on student learning. - We believe Congress should fully fund IDEA at 40% of the national average per-pupil expenditure (NAPPE) to address extra costs incurred when educating students with special needs and to fulfill Congress' original promise to support students with disabilities.
-We believe that IDEA, Part B MOE requirements should conform to MOE requirements under ESEA/ESSA.
+Simplifying and streamlining federal grant processes will encourage schools to apply for available funds and free up school staff time and resources to focus more on student learning.

-- We believe Congress and the Department of Education (ED) should provide narrow, targeted flexibilities to districts for meeting IDEA, Part B MOE requirements.
+- We believe Congress should fully fund IDEA at 40% of the national average per-pupil expenditure (NAPPE) to address extra costs incurred when educating students with special needs and to fulfill Congress' original promise to support students with disabilities.
+We believe that IDEA, Part B MOE requirements should conform to MOE requirements under ESEA/ESSA. - We believe Congress and the U.S. Department of Education (USED) should provide narrow, targeted flexibilities to districts for meeting IDEA, Part B MOE requirements.
 Districts need reasonable accommodations to address this underfunded mandate, especially during the pandemic when circumstances may be beyond the district's control (e.g., reduced expenses for student transportation due to COVID-19-related statewide school closures).
-Moreover, districts should have greater flexibility to reduce local MOE levels if the provision and quality of services for students with disabilities is unaffected. - We believe Congress should increase funding for ESSA Titles I, II, III, and IV formula grants.
+Moreover, districts should have greater flexibility to reduce local MOE levels if the provision and quality of services for students with disabilities are unaffected. - We believe Congress should increase funding for ESSA Titles I, II, III, IV, and V formula grants.
 ESSA provides state and local leaders flexibility and autonomy over their classrooms, but their success will ultimately depend on how well ESSA programs are funded.
-While we believe formula grants should take priority, we also support adequate funding for Titles II and IV competitive grants for quality professional development, after-school and extracurricular activities, and other vital programs. - We believe Congress should increase funding for Perkins/CTE state grants to support education programs that offer alternative pathways for students to succeed and ensure our nation has a highly qualified workforce.
+While we believe formula grants should be prioritized, we also support adequate funding for Titles II and IV competitive grants for quality professional development, after-school and extracurricular activities, and other vital programs. - We believe Congress should increase funding for Perkins/CTE state grants to support education programs that offer alternative pathways for students to succeed and ensure our nation has a highly qualified workforce.